Enterprise Portal - Quick Start

 # Use following command to install any plugin

-sf reactforce plugin install --name cloudpremise/plugin-example
+sf reactforce plugin install --name olympus_grid/iris_example

 # Use this command to replace/update current version of your plugin.
 Please any of your changes will be lost.

-sf reactforce plugin install --name cloudpremise/plugin-example --replace
+sf reactforce plugin install --name olympus_grid/iris_example --replace

 If plugin is already installed in your project, you can use following commands to enable/disable any of the plugins.